 Using the 74HC595 shift register: You can instantly increase your outputs by 8.
-For more, just daisy chain extra chips, on the same SPI interface.
+For more just daisy chain extra chips, on the same three wire SPI interface.

 74HC595: A serial input, parallel output, HC series chip.

-The 74HC595 is useful if you find yourself needing more outputs than you have available on your microcontroller; Its time to think about using a serial shift register such as this chip.
+The 74HC595 is useful if you find yourself needing more outputs than you have available on your microcontroller; Its time to think about using this serial shift register.

-Using a few of your existing microcontroller outputs you can add multiple 595's to extend outputs in multiples of 8; 8 outputs per 595.
-When you add more 595s you don't use up any more of your existing microcontroller output pins.
+Using a two of your existing microcontroller outputs you can add multiple 595's to extend outputs in multiples of 8; with eight outputs available for every 595.
+When you add more 595s you don't use up any more of your existing microcontroller output pins ;you can just daisy chain them together.

 You can also string together multiple 595's for even more outputs!
 There are several examples here that show you how to do it.